ikoene/ikoene/README.md

 I work as a software engineer at [In The Pocket](https://www.inthepocket.com/), located in Ghent, Belgium.

 My main task consists of developing cloud native applications that support user-facing applications, integrate with various systems and enable data intelligence.

-I also love experimenting with technologies that aren't necessarily needed to practice my day job.
-I have a fond interest in augmented reality and virtual assistants.